omnivector-solutions/jobbergate/jobbergate-docs/docs/source/elements/apps/cli.md

 ## Usability

+When rendering a job-script from a template, the user will be asked a series of questions to fill in the template variables.

+The [library](https://python-inquirer.readthedocs.io/en/latest/) used for the questionnaire has a [limitation](https://github.com/magmax/python-inquirer/issues/312) that messages can only be displayed in a single line.
+This means that some of the questions can be truncated and will not be fully visible if the message is too long.

+!!!Note

     To ensure that you can see the full output of the CLI, we recommend that you use a terminal in a maximized window.